 Article II: Nonprofit Operation

-2.1 The purpose for which the Kuali Foundation, Inc. (“Kuali”) is formed exclusively to promote a community whose purpose is to develop best practices and software systems and service that support education and/or other similar nonprofit purposes, as contemplated by Section 501(c) (3) of the Internal Revenue Code of 1986 (any reference herein to any provision of such Code shall be deemed to mean provisions as now or hereafter existing, amended, supplemented, or superseded).
+2.1 The purpose for which the Kuali Foundation, Inc. (“Kuali”) is formed exclusively to promote a community whose purpose is to develop best practices and software systems and services that support education and/or other similar nonprofit purposes, as contemplated by Section 501(c) (3) of the Internal Revenue Code of 1986 (any reference herein to any provision of such Code shall be deemed to mean provisions as now or hereafter existing, amended, supplemented, or superseded).

 Article III: Purpose, Mission, Core Values, and Business Principles